Shubham007-web/google-colab-tools/README.md

 # google-colab-tools
-In this repo, I am going explain and add some resources to I/O goole sheets.
+In this repository, I am going explain and add some resources to I/O goole sheets.
+There are some shortcuts, which can your work easy.